Search String

 Team Suzuki Amiga 1991

 Gremlin Graphics released Team Suzuki for Atari ST, Amiga and IBM PC MS-DOS in 1991.
-Team Suzuki is notable for its fast and smooth rendering engine, but it does not render the riders.
-The ST/Amiga version was coded by Karl West; the PC version by Mark Robinson.
+Team Suzuki is notable for its fast and smooth rendering engine.
+The ST/Amiga version was coded by Karl West.
+Team Suzuki was the MotoGP sim of the early 90s; it is a king-tier game.

 Fully-3D.